 4. Helps You Sleep Better at Night

-There’s a good chance that you’re probably not sleeping as well at night if you’re job searching.
+The stress and uncertainty of a job search can lead to poor sleep.
 You might find yourself ruminating (or worse, job searching) in bed as you try to fall asleep.

 If you’ve gone for a run that day, your body is more likely to be physically tired, and it will be easier to fall asleep.
-This means that you’ll spend less time on unproductive thoughts in the evening and be more well-rested to job search the next day.
+This means that you’ll spend less time on unproductive thoughts in the evening and be better-rested for tomorrow.

 5. Improves Concentration

-As I was slowly piecing together clients to get back to a full-time income, I got a huge assignment from a new client that I didn’t know how to tackle.
-I was trying to figure it out and how I was going to meet the deadlines, and I was just at the end of my rope.
+I was slowly piecing together clients to get back to a full-time income.
+Then, I got a huge assignment from a new client that I didn’t know how to tackle.
+I was trying to figure it out and how I was going to meet the deadlines, and I was at the end of my rope.

-I decided to go for a run, and it became clear about two miles into my run how I needed to handle the project.
-The way to improve concentration isn’t to stare at the problem longer.
-Instead, go for a run, which can clear your head and give you a chance to think freely.
+I decided to go for a run.
+It became clear about two miles into my run how I needed to handle the project.
+Staring at a problem longer isn’t the best way to improve concentration.
+Instead, go for a run.
+It can clear your head and give you a chance to think freely.

 6. Makes You More Creative